sublimelsp/LSP-angular/README.md

       "LSP-angular": {
         "command": [
           "${node_bin}",
-          "${folder}/node_modules/@angular/language-server/index.js", // maybe adjust the path based on your project "--ngProbeLocations", "${folder}/node_modules",  // maybe adjust the path based on your project "--tsProbeLocations", "${folder}/node_modules",  // maybe adjust the path based on your project "--stdio"
+          "${folder}/node_modules/@angular/language-server/index.js", // adjust the path based on your project "--ngProbeLocations", "${folder}/node_modules",  // adjust the path based on your project "--tsProbeLocations", "${folder}/node_modules",  // adjust the path based on your project "--stdio"
         ]
       },